Accountable Care Organizations (ACO)

 CMS offers different learning opportunities for providers and organizations interested in learning more about ACOs.
 To learn about the latest opportunities, visit CMS Innovation Center and Medicare Shared Savings Program.

-The goals of the redesigned ACO REACH Model are to improve quality of care and care coordination for patients in Traditional Medicare, especially for patients in underserved communities.
+The goals of the redesigned ACO Realizing Equity, Access, and Community Health (REACH) Model are to improve quality of care and care coordination for patients in Traditional Medicare, especially for patients in underserved communities.
 The ACO REACH Model provides tools and resources to empower doctors and other health care providers to achieve these goals.
 This approach affords patients greater individualized attention to their specific health care needs while preserving choice of providers and all other services and flexibilities in Traditional Medicare.
 Patients in a REACH ACO get help navigating the health system and managing their conditions.
 They may have greater access to enhanced benefits, such as telehealth visits, home care after leaving the hospital, and help with co-pays.
-The ACO Realizing Equity, Access, and Community Health (REACH) Model encourages health care providers — including primary and specialty care doctors, hospitals, and others — to come together to form an Accountable Care Organization, or ACO.
+The ACO REACH Model encourages health care providers — including primary and specialty care doctors, hospitals, and others — to come together to form an Accountable Care Organization, or ACO.
 The model uses an innovative payment approach to better support care delivery and coordination for people in underserved communities.
-The first Performance Year of the redesigned model began on January 1, 2023 and will run for four Performance Years: Performance Year 2023 (PY2023) through PY2026.
+The application period for this model closed in 2023 and will not be accepting new applications for the remaining model duration.

 What is the Medicare Shared Savings Program (MSSP)?